-A recent article in Fortune magazine recommended a strategy for protecting your investment portfolio from losses by using option contracts.
-For investors who want to “insure” their stock portfolio against losses, the author recommended an options strategy called a costless collar.
-The gist of the strategy is that you buy a put option that will limit your losses if the market declines, while simultaneously selling a call option for an equal amount to pay for the put—making the transaction costless.
-The rub is that the call option you sell limits your potential gain on the investment you are trying to protect.
-This strategy is terrible advice.
-Don’t do it.
+The gist of this strategy is that you purchase a put option (to limit your losses if the market declines) while simultaneously selling a call option (with a premium earned equal to the amount paid for the put) —making the transaction costless.
+The drawback is that the call option sold limits the potential gain on the investment you are trying to protect.
+Understanding this shortcoming is pivotal to comprehending the strategy.

 What is an Option?

-A put option gives you the right to sell a security at a specific price (the strike price) at any time until the option expires.
-This allows you to limit your potential losses.
-A call option gives the owner the right to buy a security at a set price until a specific future date.
-By selling a call option on a security you own, you limit your potential gain, since the person who bought it from you will exercise the option once the security’s price exceeds the option’s strike price.
+An option is a contract that gives the option holder the right, but not the obligation, to buy or sell the underlying asset at a pre-specified price for the duration of the option contract.
+The option holder (buyer) pays a fee, the premium, to the seller of the option contract.
+Buying a put option gives you the right to sell a security at a specific price (the strike price) at any time until the option expires.
+This acts as a limit to potential losses.
+The holder of a call option has the right to buy a security at a set price until a specific future date.
+By selling a call option on a security, potential gains are limited since the counterparty will exercise it once the security’s price exceeds the option’s strike price.

-- The transaction might be “cashless,” but the opportunity cost of missed investment gains could be very high (keep reading for details)
+- The transaction might be cashless, but the opportunity cost of missed investment gains could be very high.

 The Gritty Details